Pink Eye: A Complete Guide to Conjunctivitis

 Is Pink Eye Contagious?

 Other ways of passing the infection include sharing items like pillowcases, towels, and bathroom washcloths.
 Most types of pink eye are contagious.
-If you are exhibiting symptoms of this condition it is very important to contact your doctor so that he or she can properly diagnose which type it is.
+If you are exhibiting symptoms of this condition it is very important to see your eye doctor for a proper diagnosis so that you can be treated appropriately.

 Types and Causes of Pink Eye